shijiawangujun/ti/README.md

 After the parmed step, the program will create the Submit.sh file and template input file for the pmemd at the *free_energy* folder.
 At the step you need to input the *distance* of every step of the ti (recommend 0.05) and the *simulation time* of every step (recommend 600ps).
 ### 3. 提交任务
 You can `qsub Submit.sh` if you have pbs system.
 Or you can change way of submitting the file to adopt your system.
 And try to use GPU with `pmemd.cuda` or CPU with `pmemd.MPI`.
-And you need to know that `pmemd.cuda` can't run the minimize with thermodynamic intergal.
+And you need to know that `pmemd.cuda` can't run the minimize with thermodynamic integral.
+And the `pmemd.cuda` will break down sometimes, but the `pmemd.MPI` won't do that.
+So the program was designed to run `pmemd.MPI` if the `pmemd.cuda` can't do the job.

 ### 4. 获得结果

-The python3 file analysis.py is to analysis the result of thermodynamic intergal.
+The python3 file ti_analysis.py is to analysis the result of thermodynamic integral.
 Please run the python script at the folder where you submitted the Submit.sh.

-The python script will create a file called dVdl.dat* which contains the details of every step.
-At last, it will print the **delta-G** of the process
+The python script will create a file called *dVdl.dat* which contains the details of every step.
+At last, it will print the **delta-G** of the process.
+And the file called *dVdl.csv*  contains the simaller things.
+And the *dVdl.png* is the plot of the thermodynamic integral

 ## EXAMPLE
-文件夹example中包含一个Thermodynamic Intergal的例子：将脱水酶Gphf中的Ile突变成Pro的例子，野生型为 Gphf.pdb，突变体为 GphfP.pdb。而其中 leap.in为tleap所需要的文件。
+文件夹example中包含一个Thermodynamic integral的例子：将脱水酶Gphf中的Ile突变成Pro的例子，野生型为 Gphf.pdb，突变体为 GphfP.pdb。而其中 leap.in为tleap所需要的文件。